Brexit: Court gives parliament Article 50 vote

 The government said it was disappointed by the ruling, but would abide by it.

-May has promised lawmakers a vote on the outcome of the talks, but wanted to begin the process without a decision in parliament.
-The government must now introduce legislation to the House of Commons, which could delay May's timetable.
+The government must now introduce legislation to the House of Commons, which could delay May's plan to trigger article 50 by the end of March.

-The government had appealed a November High Court decision and Supreme Court judges deliberated the case over four days in December before giving their verdict Tuesday.
+The opposition Liberal Democrat Party and Scottish National Party (SNP) are opposed to Brexit, and are likely to put up the hardest fight.
+The SNP said on Tuesday that it would table 50 "serious and substantive" amendments to the government's bill.

+Tim Farron, the leader of the Liberal Democrats, said the party would vote against the triggering of Article 50 unless the government promised a referendum on the terms of the final exit deal with the EU.